kevinstana/devops-ansible/README.md

 ```
 Make sure to replace `<BACKEND_IP>` with the IP address of the machine that the Spring Application runs on.
 Also, replace `<BACKEND_PORT>` with the port that the Spring Application listens to.
 In the applciation I use, this is port `9090`.
-If you are using the VMs from the Vagrantfile, then the URL is `http://192.168.56.111`.
+If you are using the VMs from the Vagrantfile, then the URL is `http://192.168.56.111:9090`.

 Now open a browser and navigate to the IP address of the machine the angular application is running on.
-If you are using the VMs from the Vagrantfile, then the URL is `http://192.168.56.112`.
+For vagrant VMs, the URL is `http://192.168.56.112`.
 You should see a login page.
 The username is `admin` and the password is `password`.

 # Deployment with Ansible - Docker
 Supposing you are in the `devops-ansible` directory, to deploy using Ansible and Docker, run the following commands: